AdobeDocs/stock-api-docs/src/pages/faq/18-fotolia-migration-resources.md

 > **Note for Print on Demand (POD) customers:** If you license assets for use with printed goods that you sell, there are special rules you must follow.
 For example, you must use universal credits instead of subscription plans when licensing.
 Also, you will need to license the asset again in most cases, especially if used for different customer orders or for multiple products.
 And lastly, you will need to accept special terms and conditions before you can begin selling Stock images on your printed goods.
 >
 > Note that if you purchase Extended licenses, these precautions are not necessary, but the cost per asset is much higher.
-To discuss your use case and expected volume, please [contact us](mailto:Grp-AdobeStockPartnerships@adobe.com?subject=%5BFotolia%5D%20Stock%20API%20question) for additional terms and instructions.
+To discuss your use case and expected volume, please contact your Adobe account representative or [request a callback](https://www.adobe.com/creativecloud/business/enterprise.html#creativecloud-rfi) for additional terms and instructions.

 In terms of technical workflow, continue reading for an overview.
 Please refer to [Licensing assets and stuff](/getting-started/apps/06-licensing-assets.md) for full details.